-The Environmental Integrity Project (EIP) is seeking law clerks for our Fall 2013 Externship to advance Clean Air Act, Clean Water Act, and other environmental protections at the federal, state, and local levels.
-The clerks’ duties will include research of environmental, administrative, and information-collecting statutes and regulations, review of pollution permits and data, and production of legal memoranda, public comments, litigation documents, and issue-focused reports.
-Candidates with a background or coursework in environmental/administrative law and a demonstrated commitment to environmental protection and/or non-profit advocacy are preferred.
-The clerk will be supervised in part by Eric Schaeffer, former director of EPA’s Office of Regulatory Enforcement, who now serves as the Director of EIP.
+The Environmental Integrity Project (EIP) is seeking law clerks for fall 2014 to advance Clean Air Act, Clean Water Act, and other environmental protections at the federal, state, and local levels.
+The clerks’ duties will include legal research related to environmental, administrative, and information-collecting statutes and regulations, review of pollution permits and data, and production of legal memoranda, public comments, litigation documents, and issue-focused reports.
+Candidates with a background or coursework in environmental/administrative law and a demonstrated commitment to environmental protection are preferred.

 EIP is a nonprofit organization established in March of 2002 by former EPA enforcement attorneys to advocate for more effective enforcement of environmental laws.
 The organization has three objectives: (1) to provide objective analyses of how the failure to enforce or implement environmental laws increases pollution and affects the public’s health; (2) to hold federal and state agencies, as well as individual corporations, accountable for failing to enforce or comply with environmental laws; and (3) to help local communities obtain the protection of environmental laws.
 For more information, please visit our website at www.environmentalintegrity.org.